Skip to Content

 Choose the right ecommerce platform and payment gateway

-Beyond this, look for platforms that give you the ability to contextualize your catalog for different markets.
+Beyond this, look for platforms that let you tailor your catalog for different markets.
 For example, you may want to show one product line to customers in North America, but not to customers located in Australia.
-On the same token, you should be able to offer different currencies, languages, shipping and payment options, and products without having to open a new store for each.
-This work quickly gets complicated and is unscalable when you’re expanding to new markets.

 Shopify offers industry-leading ecommerce functionality and an app store filled with international B2B solutions, making it a strong choice for many cross-border businesses.
+As Singaporean luxury watch strap brand Delugs grew internationally, they faced a few challenges:

 Checklist: How to pick the right B2B ecommerce platform for your business